Community Structure in Industrial SAT Instances: The Community Structure of Industrial SAT Instances

-In Table~\ref{tab-static-community-families}, we report results of the community structure of industrial SAT instances, grouped by families.
-For each family of industrial instances, we present the results of the modularity $Q_{orig}$ of the original formulas, and the modularity $Q_{prep}$ of these formulas after prepossessing with Satelite~\cite{satelite} with default options.
+In Table~\ref{tab-static-community-families}, we report results of the community structure of industrial SAT instances of the SAT Competition 2013, grouped by families.
+For each family of industrial instances, we present the results of the modularity $Q_{orig}$ of the original formulas, and the modularity $Q_{prep}$ of these formulas after preprocessing with Satelite~\cite{satelite} with default options.
 The results about the number of communities ($|P|$), the percentage of vertexes belonging to the largest community ($larg$), and number of iterations of the algorithm ($iter$) correspond to the results with the preprocessed instances.
-Finally, we also study the connected components, as suggested by~\citet{BiereS06}.
+Finally, we also study the connected components, as suggested by~\citeA{BiereS06}.
+We performed these experiments with a limit of 64GB RAM, obtaining results for all instances except the 3 formulas of the family \emph{software-bmc}, which are extremely huge.
+We omit this family in the table.

+The reason to group the results by families is that we observed that all instances of the same family have a similar community structure (modularity, number of communities, etc..).
+For instance, the maximal dispersion of the modularity $Q$ is found in the family \emph{hardawre-velev} for the VIG model, with a standard deviation $SD[Q]=0.0081$, which is a extremely low value.

 We have to remark that the LM algorithm returns a lower bound on the modularity.
 Having this in mind, we can conclude that, except for the \emph{crypto-vmpc} family, all families show a very clear community structure with values of $Q$ around $0.8$.
 In other kind of networks, values greater than $0.7$ are rare, therefore the values obtained for industrial SAT instances can be considered as exceptionally high.